 This practice of fixing our minds on things from above is not something we tend to do naturally—it takes prayer, discipline, obedience, and continued practice.
-By filling our mind with God’s Word we can begin responding with truth from Scripture.
+By filling our minds with God’s Word, we can begin responding with truth from Scripture.
 Oh, how this will change our daily interactions, responses, and moods!

 Blessings and Love,